Bessie Head: Cape Town and Johannesburg

 After a year of lying low, Head reappeared in Cape Town's intellectual and political circles, associating with the multiracial intellectuals of the Liberal Party as well as with the agitators of the PAC.
 She began to smoke and drink.
-In July 1961 she met Harold Head, a well-spoken young Coloured man from Pretoria who had many of the same intellectual interests as herself.
-Six weeks later they were married, and on May 15, 1962 their only child, Howard Rex Head was born.
-The infant was marked by a slight, then-unrecognised foetal alcohol disorder, one that was to affect him throughout his life.
+In July 1961, she met Harold Head, a well-spoken young Coloured man from Pretoria who had many of the same intellectual interests as herself.
+Six weeks later they were married, and on 15 May 1962 their only child, Howard Rex Head, was born.
+The infant was marked by a slight (then unrecognised) foetal alcohol disorder, one that was to affect him throughout his life.

 Both Harold and Bessie wrote articles at this time, most often for The New African, an upstart monthly published in Cape Town.
-Bessie also wrote a dramatic novella, The Cardinals, that went unpublished for thirty years.
+Bessie also wrote a dramatic novella, The Cardinals, that went unpublished for 30 years.
 But mostly the Heads were poor and their marriage was deteriorating.
 Howard proved to be an unsmiling baby.
 In great frustration Bessie left Cape Town at the end of 1963 to live with her mother-in-law near Pretoria, taking Howard with her.
 When that relationship also broke down, Head had had enough.
 She applied for a teaching job in the neighbouring Bechuanaland Protectorate (now Botswana) and was accepted.
 Although she could not obtain a passport, a friend helped her to obtain a one-way exit permit.
-Toward the end of March 1964 she and her son boarded a train for the north.
+Toward the end of March 1964, she and her son boarded a train for the north.
 Head never saw South Africa again.

 Botswana

 In 1964, abandoning her life in South Africa, she moved with her young son to Botswana (then still the Bechuanaland Protectorate) seeking asylum, having been peripherally involved with Pan-African politics.
-It would take 15 years for Head to obtain Botswana citizenship.
+It would take 15 years for Head to obtain Botswanan citizenship.
 Head settled in Serowe, the largest of Botswana's "villages" (i.e., traditional settlements as opposed to settler towns).
 Serowe was famous both for its historical importance, as capital of the Bamangwato people, and for the experimental Swaneng school of Patrick van Rensburg.
-The deposed chief of the Bamangwato, Seretse Khama, was soon to become the first president of independent Botswana.
+The dethroned paramount chief of the Bamangwato, Sir Seretse Khama, was soon to become the first president of independent Botswana.

 Her early death in Serowe in 1986 (aged 48) from hepatitis came just at the point where she was starting to achieve recognition as a writer and was no longer so desperately poor.